Rise to Success: Career Highlights of Ryan Clark (American football)

 How Ryan Clark (American football) built a successful career.
 Explore key moments that defined the journey.

-On October 21, 2002, the New York Giants released Ryan Clark, replacing him with veteran safety Johnnie Harris.
+On October 21, 2002, the New York Giants released Ryan Clark and replaced him with Johnnie Harris.

-On October 23, 2002, Ryan Clark was signed to the New York Giants' practice squad.
+On October 23, 2002, after being released, the New York Giants signed Ryan Clark to their practice squad.

 In 2002, Ryan Clark was signed by the New York Giants as an undrafted free agent.